 After comparison process is completed (it did not take much time), the result is shown as Diff Report.

-Perfect, Oracle SQL Developer managed to compare test schemas, but it did not meet the requirements we specified in the beginning of the article.
+Perfect, Oracle SQL Developer managed to compare test schemas, but it did not meet the requirements we specified at the beginning of the article.
 These are: